 EDUCATE: A School Like No Other

-Click here to see pictures from September 2017 soft opening
+Click here to see pictures from opening

-Our first elementary school will have a capacity of 900, plus pre-school, and a high-quality curriculum that will take from the best in the US, UK and Kenya.
+Our first elementary school has a capacity of 900, plus pre-school, and a high-quality curriculum that will take from the best in the US, UK and Kenya.
 This is not a ‘charity school’ but a school that you would send your children to.
 It will educate children from poverty and privilege together so it is doubly sustainable: